Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

 There is a helper function for specifying the prover must have some minimum age.

-Example: add the statement that the prover must be born at least 18 years old:
+Example: add the statement that the prover must be at least 18 years old:

 ```ts
     build.addMinimumAge(18);
 ```

-#### Eu membership
+#### EU membership

 There are helpers for specifying the country of residency or nationality to be one of the EU member states.